SoccoCMOS/HAR_ehealth/README.md

 - A BLL (Business Logic Layer) package that contains the following processing Intent Services:
    - Communication service: it handles acquisition of data from an external MQTT Broker (using Paho Client Services)
    - Processing Service: it handles humain activity recognition processings as well as the remote API calls.
+The code is set to interact with services that have been deployed on Django Rest Framework.
+These are available in the following repository: https://github.com/SoccoCMOS/HAR_EHEALTH_Backend.
    - Decision Support Service: it handles the application of decision rules to ecg data and activity recognition results.

 - A DAL (Data Access Layer) pacage that contains Model classes as well as DatabaseHelper classes, synchronization code and an Intent Service